Top 5 Ways to Use Surveys to Improve Diversity and Inclusion in the Workplace

 Image source: Freepik

-Here are five ways to use surveys to gather valuable employee feedback and insights and improve diversity and inclusion in the workplace.
+Here are five ways in which asking diversity survey questions will help you gather valuable employee insights that will improve diversity and inclusion in your workplace.

 Employee demographic surveys